FixPlus/graphics_triangle/readme.md

 ======================================

-To build the binary executive use make / make all
+To build the binary executive use make / make build_all

 To build this you need to have xcb lib and vulkan lib installed (or use the one in ./libs/vulkan)